lixus7/XXLTraffic/README.md

 ### Gap data, hourly data and daily data: https://1drv.ms/f/s!Au2cJRs-_u93hvMeZJBXJROA3lrHlA?e=3JJlt5 (OneDrive)

-How to preprocess the raw data to make gap data, hourly data and daily data is also provided in ```data``` filepath
+How to preprocess the raw data to make gap data, hourly data and daily data is also provided in ```data``` filepath.
+Refer to those 'ipynb' files.

 ## Benchmarking